OlympaMC/.github/profile/README.md

 # Olympa
 Olympa was a multi-game Minecraft server.
-We were about 25 volunteers, including 4 developers.
+We were about 25 volunteers, including 5 developers.

 We proposed mainly 4 types of games :
 - ZTA (GTA Minecraft revisited)
-- Creative (Free construction, with controls_blocks, redstone, mobs...)
+- Creative (Free construction, with command blocks, redstone, mobs...)
 - PvP-Kit (Fight between players with different Minecraft objects)
 - Warfare (FPS in Minecraft, with 3D models implemented in Minecraft)